YusseffRuiz/Neobotix/README.md

 Compact, easily integrated drive units
 This makes the MPO-700 a premium alternative for applications that require omnidirectional movements without the limitations of traditional kinematics.

-Contact information
-For more information please visit our website at www.neobotix-robots.com.
-If you have any questions, just get in touch with us:

 General information: http://www.neobotix-robots.com/company-contact.html

 ROS related questions: ros@neobotix.de

 ------------Installation----------------------------

 Create a catkin workspace (tutorial)

 Download all packages